conjurinc/apidocs/src/authn.users.rotate_api_key.md

 ## Rotate API Key [/api/authn/users/api_key]

-Replaces the API key of an authn user with a new, securely random API key.
+Replaces the API key of an user or host with a new, securely random API key.
 The new API key is returned as the response body.

 :[conjur_auth_header_table](partials/min_version_4.6.md)